zapman449/monitorama_2016_notes/Wed01__Intuition.Engineering.at.Netflix__by_Justin.Reynolds.md

     * Visualization wins
     * Explore graph types.
     * "Can I move more traffic? yes or no".
-    * Y graph.
+    * Y shaped graph.
 Center is source of RPS, east/west get more... eu-west doesn't get as much
     * Some dots are yellow, some are red.
     * you can drill in to a region.
     * Shows all the microservices, and the traffic/ responses through them.